 Q1.
 Do the clothes of any of your family members smell?
 Whose?

-Answer: Yes, sweat on the clothes of my father’s smell because he comes from outside.
+Answer: Yes, sweat on my father’s clothes smell because he comes from outside.

-Answer: Yes, I could smell in the smoke coming from the bus.
+Answer: Yes, I could smell the smoke coming from the bus.

 Q1.
 Sushila covered her nose when she cleaned Deepak’s nappy, but not when she cleaned her daughter.
 Why do you think she did this?

-Answer: Our noes can sense the bad and good smell.
-Since, Deepak’s nappy might be dirty so Sushila covered her nose.
-In case of her daughter’s nappy Sushila dint get any dirty smell so did not cover her nose.
+Answer: Our nose can sense the bad and good smell.
+Since Deepak’s nappy might be dirty, Sushila covered her nose.
+In the case of her daughter’s nappy, Sushila didn’t get any dirty smell so did not cover her nose.

 Q2.
 How do you feel when you walk near a heap of garbage?
 Think of the children who spend the whole day picking things from such garbage.